Baronchibuikem/dailytweets/README.md

 To read more about scheduling period task using celery, visit https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html

 For example of of how to use it, feel free to read my short article here https://baronchibuike.medium.com/scheduling-periodic-task-in-django-rest-using-celery-and-redis-f67754eca013

+In order for your API twitter social login to work, you need to go to your admin interface

+            Click on the Site Table and add a new site with Domain name and Display name(eg, Domain name: 127.0.0.1, Display name: DailyTips)

+            click on "social application" table

+            Add a new social application -> you will be required to select a provider(in this case Twitter), add a name for the application, add your twiiter generated CONSUMER_KEY and CONSUMER_SECRET.

+            Add your 127.0.0.1 to choosen sites and save

+For further more detailed information, you can checkout this documentation https://django-rest-auth.readthedocs.io/en/latest/installation.html#social-authentication-optional

 ## Next step